 Somebody else controlled money and promotions and this was all right for you, the writer.

-Now, all that nice system is part of a huge beautiful fast-moving mess of a new publishing industry.
+Now, all that accurate system is part of a huge beautiful fast-moving mess of a new publishing industry.

 It’s still in place and it’s still working well.
 But the monopoly is broken.
-The indie publishing industry and the traditional publishing industry are ecosystems that share three main components:
+The indie publishing industry and the traditional publishing industry are ecosystems that share three key components: